How to use a 60″ tub surround in your mobile home:

 04:27 Showing the finished product

 Good morning, friends.
-This is another 60, not a 60, a 54-inch tub that they will replace the walls to upgrade they want to keep.
-The faucets we’re to closed this in, so that’s what we’re going to do today. first thing we’re going to do is take the trim off, we’re going to leave this wall board.
+This is another 60, not a 60, a 54 inch tub that they will replace the walls to upgrade they want to keep.
+The faucettes we’re to closed this in, so that’s what we’re going to do today. first thing we’re going to do is take the trim off, we’re going to leave this wall board.